Take a moment to Meet Mike and discover how he talked his parents into bringing him to Anchorage with them in 1950 when Mike was only 3 years old.

 We also lived in a small log cabin in downtown Wasilla, back in the day when Teelands country store was the only store in town.

-The cabin we lived in has since been put on display in the Wasilla Museum.
+The cabin we lived in is now on display in the Wasilla Museum.

 Our travels took us to Wasilla, Palmer, NapTowne (Sterling) on the Kenai Peninsula, Ninilchik (look it up), and as far away as Cordova on Prince William Sound, where one summer at 16 years of age I became a commercial fisherman.